KneesDev/restart-oobe/README.md

 ## Compatibility

-There are 2 different *editions* of each version.
+There are 2 different *variants* of each version.

 The first one is made for Windows 8.1 or newer and the second one is made for Windows Vista and up to Windows 8.